 You will see massages offered on the beach and all up and down 5th Avenue.
 Normally prices are offered anywhere from $20USD-$40 USD for an hour.
 This can be cheap compared to where you come from.
 There is nothing wrong with getting a massage at this price but don’t expect an expert.
 Expect a rub down and a nice feel because most people working at these places are not expertly trained.
 It is a good way to make money because since $35Usd is a decent days wage here it only takes a few massages a day to get the commission.
 For more therapeutic massages stick to the hotel spa or professional massage location.

 We have so many good hotels in the Riviera Maya it would be ashamed if you got trapped at one that is not the best for you.
 We did write two three articles for you so you can end up at a good hotel.
-One article was about how to avoid disappointments at all inclusive hotels another on how to decide what type of hotel is best for you, all inclusive or hotel and our big guide to recommended hotels in the Riviera Maya and what areas are good.
+One article was about how to avoid disappointments at all inclusive hotels another on how to decide what type of hotel is best for you, all inclusive or hotel and where to stay in Playa Del Carmen guide.